Fuji FM

 What people love

-• Exceptional, 'bokehlicious' out-of-focus rendering considered the best in the X series
+• Smooth, creamy, 'bokehlicious' out-of-focus rendering that reviewers single out as best-in-class for the X series

-• Notable sharpness combined with plenty of lens character rather than a clinical look
+• Combination of sharpness with genuine lens character rather than a sterile look

-• Small, sturdy build with a nice clicky aperture ring
+• Small, sturdy build with a satisfying clicky aperture ring

-• Fast, reliable autofocus that nailed shots about 97% of the time, working as quickly as the smaller 35mm f1.4
+• Fast, reliable autofocus that nailed focus about 97% of the time in good light

 What people dislike